visioninhope/foundationallm/README.md

 Use the steps that follow to run the solution on your local machine.
 #### Configure local settings

-- In the `Search` project, make sure the content of the `appsettings.json` file is similar to this:
+- In the `FoundationaLLM.Chat` project, make sure the content of the `appsettings.json` file is similar to this:

     ```json
     {